pnp/sp-starter-kit/source/react-personal-tasks/README.md

 | Initially displayed bucket id | initialBucketId | string | no | A string id to set the initially displayed bucket (Planner Data-Source Only) to the provided ID. |
 | Source Plan or ToDo Folder id | targetId | string | no | A string id to lock the tasks interface to the provided planner or folder ID. |
 | Source bucket id | targetBucketId | string | no | A string ID to lock the tasks interface to the provided bucket ID (Planner Data-Source Only). |

+## Configuration suggestions

+* When "hide filter" is selected, the filter header will be hidden from view (default setting).
+With the filter hidden, you remove the ability for a visitor to filter task results by all tasks or tasks for the current user.
+By default, if a planner id is not specified, a visitor will see only their tasks.
+If a specific planner id is set in the webpart properties, all tasks within that planner are displayed.
+To allow for filtering in this scenario, you will want to sure that the filter is not hidden (unchecked).

 ## Used SharePoint Framework Version